 For more details on telehealth therapy, click here.

-Family therapy involves multiple family members in order to improve communication, resolve conflict, and/or support one or more individuals on their path to wellness.
+Family therapy involves one or multiple family members in order to improve communication, resolve conflict, and/or support one or more individuals on their path to wellness.
 Our sessions, which are 50 to 90 minutes depending on each family’s needs, focus on skills to deepen family connections, and rise above challenging times.
 Family therapy can be utilized as a short-term supplement to individual work or as an ongoing process with the family as the client rather than an individual.

 Group Therapy (coming soon!)